 The project consists of two parts:

-- Nature Protection Campaign in Northern Cyprus (lead by ÇADER) and
+- Nature Protection Campaign in Northern Cyprus (led by ÇADER)

 - Education & Awareness raising space for Southern Cyprus (BirdLife Cyprus).